-Complaints about discrimination will be responded to promptly and equitably in accordance with the procedures set out under the applicable policy.
+Complaints about sexual harassment will be responded to promptly and equitably in accordance with the procedures set out under the applicable policy.
 The confidentiality of all members of the college community will be respected in each step of the complaint procedure, insofar as that is reasonably practicable.
-In addition, each policy explicitly prohibits retaliation against individuals for bringing complaints of discrimination or for participating or refusing to participate in investigations of discrimination.
-Similarly, each policy prohibits retaliatory conduct against an individual simply because he or she has been accused of discrimination.
-An individual found to have engaged in discrimination or retaliation in violation of this policy may be subject to disciplinary action up to and including termination.
+In addition, each policy explicitly prohibits retaliation against individuals for bringing complaints of sexual harassment or for participating or refusing to participate in investigations of sexual harassment.
+Similarly, each policy prohibits retaliatory conduct against an individual simply because he or she has been accused of sexual harassment.
+An individual found to have engaged in sexual harassment or retaliation in violation of this policy may be subject to disciplinary action up to and including termination.
 If the individual is a bargaining unit member, such disciplinary action will be pursuant to the appropriate collective bargaining agreement.
-Conversely, if a complaint of discrimination is made in bad faith, then the complainant may be subject to disciplinary action.
+Conversely, if a complaint of sexual harassment is made in bad faith, then the complainant may be subject to disciplinary action.

-B. Definition of Discrimination
+B. Definition of Sexual Harassment

-Generally, discrimination is a person's use of power or authority to deny employment opportunities to another individual or class of individuals based upon their race, national origin, sex, age, religion, color, sexual orientation or disability.
-Repeated suggestions or comments may constitute discrimination if these create an intimidating, hostile or offensive working or learning environment.
-The definition of discrimination, discussed more fully below, will be interpreted and applied consistent with applicable legal standards.
+Generally, sexual harassment is (1) a person's use of power or authority to elicit sexual submission (quid pro quo harassment) or (2) unwelcome sexual conduct or conduct directed at a person because of his or her sex that creates an intimidating, hostile or offensive environment for working (hostile environment harassment).
+Sexual harassment can include a wide range of behaviors, from the actual coercing of sexual relations, or the attempt thereof, to the unwelcome emphasizing of sexual identity.
+Repeated suggestions or comments may constitute sexual harassment if these create an intimidating, hostile or offensive working environment.
+The definition of sexual harassment, discussed more fully below, will be interpreted and applied consistent with applicable legal standards.